Inject Methods and Attributes

 }

-This is a form of injection into properties.
-It is enough to indicate which properties should be injected, and Nette DI automatically passes dependencies immediately after creating the presenter instance.
-To insert them, it is necessary to declare them as public.
+This is a form of injecting into properties.
+Simply mark the properties that should be injected, and Nette DI will automatically pass the dependencies immediately after creating the presenter instance.
+To allow injection, these properties must be declared as public.

-Properties are marked with an attribute: (previously, the annotation /** @inject */
+Properties are marked with an attribute: (previously, the /** @inject */ annotation was used)

 use Nette\DI\Attributes\Inject; // this line is important